 Want to join us?

-If you would like to join our group, contact Professor Benjamin Lok at
+If you would like to join our group contact the director Dr. Lok at

 Dr.Kleinsmith is interested in affective human computer interaction, virtual humans and automatic affect recognition systems with a focus on nonverbal communication.
 Currently, she is a postdoctoral researcher focusing on the Neurological Exams Teaching & Evaluation Using Virtual Patients grant.
 Previously, she was a postdoctoral researcher on Dr. Marco Gillies' EPSRC funded project Details about that project can be found here.
 Dr.Kleinsmith received a Bachelor of Arts in Psychology from the University of Oregon, USA.
 Several years later she moved to Japan where she received a Masters in Computer Science and Engineering from the University of Aizu and then moved to London where she received a PhD in Computer Science from University College London in 2010.
 Her Masters and PhD research was in the area of Affective Computing.